fuwentay/genVid-local/README.md

 # genVid - Generation of Videos through AI

 ## Updates 7 Dec 23
-- Initially I was planning to keep this repo private as I thought it could become some sort of a side-hustle.
+- I started working on this after my summer internship before I went back to uni.
+Initially, I was planning to keep this repo private as I thought it could become some sort of a side-hustle.
 However, my instagram account was banned so I decided to make this public.
 - The webapp is not deployed but works on localhost.
 It is currently abandoned as I have other projects I would like to work on.

 ## Motivation